ftc/PLpaper/section3.md

 ##Implementing Generic Types

-So since jsr-14 has been accepted and integrated into Java, there is already a library of types with their own classes already implemented.
+So since jsr-14 has been accepted and integrated into Java, there is a library of types with their own classes already implemented.
 For example there is already the interface List with it's classes add, get, size, ect...
 Although this is available, one great part about generics is that you can implement your own classes.
 All generic types are required to have one or more type parameters, although raw types are possible where there isn't an assigned type argument